November 7, 2025

 Fasting may have indirect and direct roles in cancer prevention.
 For starters, fasting can promote weight loss, encourage broader positive lifestyle changes, and inspire healthier eating habits, thus reducing the risk of obesity.

-Since obesity is a risk factor for many types of cancer—including bowel cancer, breast cancer, prostate cancer, ovarian cancer and pancreatic cancer—fasting can have an indirect role in cancer prevention.
+Since obesity is a risk factor for many types of cancer, including bowel cancer, breast cancer, prostate cancer, ovarian cancer, and pancreatic cancer, fasting can have an indirect role in cancer prevention17.

-Additionally, identifying and promoting ways to reduce the incidence of obesity is pivotal as cancer patients with obesity have been shown to have poorer outcomes.
-Obesity has been linked to a higher incidence of recurrence, disease progression and mortality.
+Additionally, identifying and promoting ways to reduce the incidence of obesity is pivotal, as cancer patients with obesity have been shown to have poorer outcomes18.
+Obesity has been linked to a higher incidence of recurrence, disease progression, and mortality19.
 The molecular mechanisms are complex, but chronic inflammation, insulin resistance, and dysregulation of sex hormones offer possible explanations.

 Does Fasting Affect Tumor Development?

-There have been several proposed mechanisms, one of which involves IGF-1.
-Higher levels of IGF-1 are associated with certain types of cancer such as breast cancer, colon cancer, and prostate cancer.
-It has been shown to cause inhibition of apoptosis (programmed cell death), as well as causing genomic instability and promoting cells to proliferate.
+There have been several proposed mechanisms, one of which involves insulin-like growth factor-1 (IGF-1).
+Higher levels of IGF-1 are associated with certain types of cancer, such as breast cancer, colon cancer, and prostate cancer20.
+It has been shown to cause inhibition of apoptosis (programmed cell death), as well as causing genomic instability and promoting cells to proliferate21.

 Evading apoptosis is one of the ways in which cancer cells can grow and divide.
 Fasting methods have been shown to reduce levels of IGF-1.
-Per the previously mentioned report by the American Cancer Study, intermittent fasting has been shown to reduce the rate of both T-cell and B-cell acute lymphoblastic leukemia, the molecular mechanism of which is thought to involve a reduction in insulin and IGF-1.
+Intermittent fasting has been shown to reduce the rate of both T-cell and B-cell acute lymphoblastic leukaemia, the molecular mechanism of which is thought to involve a reduction in insulin and IGF-122.

-Additionally, the hormonal changes and metabolic effects associated with fasting (such as increased insulin sensitivity) have been shown to reduce oxidative stress, promote stress resistance, reduce inflammation, and promote DNA repair, which are important in mitigating tumor growth.
+Additionally, the hormonal changes and metabolic effects associated with fasting (such as increased insulin sensitivity) have been shown to reduce oxidative stress, promote stress resistance, reduce inflammation, and promote DNA repair, which are important in mitigating tumour growth23

-That said, evidence on the direct effect of fasting in cancer prevention is inconsistent.
-Early rodent studies have shown that intermittent fasting fails to stop tumor growth.
-However, a clinical trial in humans found that 13-hour fasting at night resulted in a lower risk of breast cancer recurrence.
+That said, evidence on the direct effect of fasting on cancer prevention is inconsistent24.
+Early rodent studies have shown that intermittent fasting fails to stop tumour growth.
+However, a clinical trial found that 13-hour fasting at night resulted in a lower risk of breast cancer recurrence25

 Further research is required to validate the findings and help us understand intermittent fasting and its clinical application in oncology and cancer prevention.